Mod Podge Rocks

 These paper wrapped and paint-dipped candles use the power of Mod Podge to bring some springy life to some boring, dollar store candles.

-However, instead 0f taking that crazy person route, I decided to bring some spring inside with a fun DIY project!
+However, instead of taking that crazy person route, I decided to bring some spring inside with a fun DIY project!
+If you enjoy decorating candle holders, you’re going to love this idea.

 Plus, I added some fun “Shine” tags, making these dollar store candles perfect for gifting or just adding some spring color to you own home decor!
-Here’s how I made them:
+It’s so easy to Mod Podge on glass; you’re going to love it.
+Here’s how these votives were decorated.

 These paper-wrapped and paint-dipped candles use the power of Mod Podge to bring some springy life to some boring, dollar store candles.